 If you are an EU student, and applying through UCAS, they will send you an application form for a tuition fee loan when you are offered a place on a course.
-If you do not apply through UCAS, you will be able to get an application form and further details about the support available from the European Team of the Department of Education and Skills - see 'Where to apply' below.

 Depending on your income you may be eligible for a maintenance grant under the Irish Student Grant Scheme but this does not include funding for tuition fees.
 You may claim tax relief on third-level fees.
 There is detailed information on the range of Irish grants and funds for students in further and higher education at studentfinance.ie.

 The GOV.UK website has information on the financial supports available for EU students studying in the UK including Northern Ireland.